| Component | What Gets Optimized |

 EngineBench uses Daytona for isolated agent execution.
 Each rollout provisions a fresh sandbox from a pre-built snapshot (~3 seconds).Prerequisites

-Use the production backend with a managed tunnel:Results
+Use the production backend with a managed tunnel.
+Demos have moved to cookbooks.
+For GEPA with coding agents, see code/training/prompt_learning/gepa:Results

 After optimization, expect improvements like:| Metric | Baseline | Optimized |